mahavedalla/mahavedalla/docs/questions/arahatta/can-an-arahant-violate-the-rules-of-the-patimokkha.md

-# Can an Arahant violate the rules of the Pāṭimokkha?
+Question: Can an Arahant violate the rules of the Pāṭimokkha?
 Category: Arahatta
 Sutta References: AN 3.??; Vb.Pc.38
 Answer: Yes.